hyperspy/hyperspy/doc/dev_guide.rst

 HyperSpy uses the `pytest <http://doc.pytest.org/>`_ library for testing.
 The tests reside in the ``hyperspy.tests`` module.

-First ensure pytest and its plugins are installed:
+First ensure pytest and its plugins are installed by:

 .. code:: bash

+   # Either
+   pip install hyperspy[test]
+   # Or
    conda install pytest pytest-mpl freetype

 To run them: